shyam242/Dyslearn/README.md

 ## Overview  🌟

-Dyslearn is an **inclusive educational tool** designed to simplify notes and empower learning for dyslexic students in India.
+I have always wondered that instead of changing student to fit in the system why not change system so that most of the students can fit in it.
+Therefore we made Dyslearn.Dyslearn is an **inclusive educational tool** designed to simplify notes and empower learning for dyslexic students in India.
 Targeted primarily at primary and middle-grade students, as well as their parents and educators, Dyslearn addresses the unique challenges faced by dyslexic learners in the Indian context.
 By focusing on **accessibility**, **regional diversity**, and **offline usability**, Dyslearn aims to bridge the gap in educational resources for dyslexic students across Bharat.

 > 💡 *Empowering every learner with accessible education tailored to their needs.*